bbauska/zombiePolitics/README.md

 <h2>The Rise OF Zombie Politics</h2>

 <p>In the world of popular culture, zombies seem to be everywhere, as evidenced by
 the relentless slew of books, movies, video games, and comics.
-From the haunt­ ing Night of tbe Living Dead to the comic movie Zombieland, the figure of the zom­bie has captured and touched something unique in the contemporary imagination.</p>
+From the haunt­ing Night of tbe Living Dead to the comic movie Zombieland, the figure of the zom­bie has captured and touched something unique in the contemporary imagination.</p>

 <p>But the dark and terrifying image of the zombie with missing body parts, oozing
 body fluids, and an appetite for fresh, living, human brains does more than feed the